 Unless there is a pre-agreement to share the cost of a record by the parties, an interested party may tape record the hearing or arrange at its own cost the services of a court reporter.
-Should a hearing officer require a record of the hearing, the parties shall share the cost equally.
+Should an Administrative Law Judge require a record of the hearing; the parties shall share the cost equally.
 Any such record of the hearing shall become a record of the proceedings for purposes of any future judicial review.

-A hearing officer's decision may not alter any provisions of this Memorandum of Understanding, any County ordinance or resolution or initiative passed by the people of Plumas County or any State or Federal law or regulation.
+An Administrative Law Judge's decision may not alter any provisions of this Memorandum of Understanding, any County ordinance or resolution or initiative passed by the people of Plumas County or any State or Federal law or regulation